juanmb/ArduinoDomeController/README.md

 Main controller
 ---------------

-The main controller is connected by USB to a PC.
+The main controller is connected to a PC by a USB cable.
 It uses the MaxDome II serial protocol for compatibility with existing software.

 Azimuth angle is read by an optical encoder connected to a rubber wheel that